juntyr/necsim-rust/README.md

         - std/: `necsim-impls-std` contains the implementations of cogs that **do** require the Rust standard library
         - cuda/: `necsim-impls-cuda` contains the implementations of CUDA specific cogs
         - mpi/: `necsim-impls-mpi` contains the implementation of the MPI-based parallelisation backend
+    - scenarios/: `necsim-scenarios` contains the glue code to put together the cogs for the built-in scenarios.
+It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
     - algorithms/:
-        - classical/: `necsim-classical` instantiates the classical **monolithic** coalescence algorithm (approximation, fast for low speciation probabilities)
-        - gillespie/: `necsim-gillespie` instantiates the **monolithic** coalescence simulation based on the Gillespie algorithm (most accurate, slowest)
-        - skipping-gillespie/: `necsim-skipping-gillespie` instantiates the **monolithic** coalescence simulation based on the Gillespie algorithm and skips events which do not change the state of the simulation (most accurate, fastest)
+        - monolithic/: `necsim-algorithms-monlithic` contains the glue code to put together the cogs for the three **monolithic** coalescence algorithms and their parallelisation.
+It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
+            - src/classical: `ClassicalAlgorithm` is a good allrounder that approximates exponential inter-event times with a Geometric distribution and only supports uniform turnover rates
+            - src/gillespie: `GillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation
+            - src/skipping_gillespie: `SkippingGillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation which skips self-dispersal events without coalescence.
+Therefore, it is very fast on habitats with high self-dispersal probabilities.
+        - independent/: `necsim-algorithms-independent` contains the glue code to put together the cogs for the **independent** coalescence algorithm on the CPU.
+The algorithm treats the simulation as embarrassingly parallel problem and can be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.
-        - cuda/: `necsim-cuda` instantiates the **independent** coalescence algorithm on a CUDA 3.5 capable GPU as an embarrassingly parallel problem
+        - cuda/: `necsim-algorithms-cuda` contains the glue code to put together the cogs for the **independent** coalescence algorithm on a CUDA 3.5 capable GPU.
+The algorithm treats the simulation as embarrassingly parallel problem and can be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.
-        - independent/: `necsim-independent` instantiates the **independent** coalescence algorithm on the CPU as an embarrassingly parallel problem
     - plugins/:
         - core/: `necsim-plugins-core` implements the reporter plugin system and provides the functionality to export and load plugins
         - common/: `necsim-plugins-common` implements common analysis reporters, e.g. to measure biodiversity, print a progress bar, etc.